Follow Us Online

 Keeping Your Home Secure in a Technological World

-With unemployment on the rise, crime is bound to increase all around the country.
-Not only are flash mobs a continuing concern, but burglaries are becoming a prevalent issue as well.
 Being aware of possible bouts of crime, the technologies that are being used against you and and designing a home defense system around this will help to better protect your home.

-Emerging technology once viewed as a convenience, should now be perceived as a double edged sword.
-In order gain a bird’s eye view into your home, thieves are now using google maps to find the best vantage points.
-These thieves used Google Maps to target as many as nine suburban homes in a Chicago neighborhood for break-ins since March 2011, police said.
+Emerging technology once viewed as a convenience, should now be perceived as a double-edged sword.
+In order gain a bird’s eye view into your home, thieves are now using Google maps to find the best vantage points.
+(These thieves used Google Maps to target as many as nine suburban homes in a Chicago neighborhood for break-ins since March 2011, police said.)

 iPhone even has an application which gives you detailed characteristics of properties (houses) in USA.
-In this app, you can either search the map or just use your GPS coordinates to get information such as price of the house, number of floors, number of rooms, pictures taken from inside the house if the house was part of any register (letting agencies etc.) before you moved in, and other interesting information.
+In this app, you can either search the map or use GPS coordinates to gather information such as price of the house, number of floors, number of rooms, pictures taken from inside the house if the house was part of any register (letting agencies etc.) before you moved in, and other interesting information.

 Some home owners are fighting back and using cameras installed on their computers as a video surveillance system to monitor their home.
 All you need is your PC, a webcam or IP camera, and advanced surveillance software like the popular WebCam Monitor.
 Ensure that you position web cams strategically in hidden areas, and place the computer that is monitoring the locations in a hidden spot so the criminals do not walk off with the computer.